 The good: It has a clear 1–2–3 step flow.
 The name field comes before card details, and the billing address (if it’s the same as shipping) doesn’t need to be entered again.

 The bad: The main CTA is “Save & Continue.”
 Continue where?
 It should be specific, like “Continue to Review,” or whatever the next action is.

 Use a payment form that looks like an actual credit card

 Add real-life touch by designing the payment form in this skeuomorphic way:

-- Different background color (you can have that only for the credit card number field)
+- Different background color for the credit card number field.

 - Written statement: “Secure credit card payment.
 This is a secure 128-bit SSL encrypted payment.”

-Note that if your audience is not tech savvy, they might not know what SSL and https are, so better to speak in plain terms.
+Note that if your audience is not tech savvy, they might not know what SSL or HTTPS are, so speak in plain terms.

 Returning visitors are much more likely to buy than new visitors, but that’s nothing compared to returning buyers.
-Make it easy for them to buy.
+Make it easy for them.

 Start your ecommerce optimization efforts at the checkout flow.
 Relative gains here will result in very nice absolute sums.